AnjaliS15/Multithreaded-Port-Scanner/README.md

 I pondered on this project while learning this stuff in C++.
 There were a lot of new things I learned while doing this project.

-PS: This is NOT my original work, I did it to understand in depth how port scanner work and how real
-    implementation of socket programming and multithreading work.
+PS: This is NOT my original work and is present on YT, I did it to understand in depth how port scanner work and how real implementation of socket programming and multithreading work.